caviar-md/caviar/README.md

 ## OS and Library Compatibility

-CAVIAR flourishes in the Debian-based Linux ecosystem.
+CAVIAR developed and tested in the Debian-based Linux ecosystem.
 Its list of dependencies is concise and includes:

 - deal.II (Versions 8.5.1, 9.2, 9.4) library for finite element support, with adherence to C++17 standards.
 - muparser, maintaining compatibility with the corresponding version used in deal.II.

-It is essential to note that deviating from these specific compiler or library versions might lead to compatibility issues.
-Versions lower than the specified ones may not function seamlessly, especially if they lack comprehensive support for C++17 standards.
-On the other hand, higher versions may or may not work, depending on potential deprecations of the utilized commands.
-We warmly welcome any insights or information regarding these aspects for inclusion in our documentation.

 ## License

 CAVIAR operates under the GNU Lesser General Public License as promulgated by the Free Software Foundation.
-This license provides you with the freedom to choose either version 3.0 or any subsequent version at your discretion.
-It is vital to bear in mind that:
+This license provides you with the freedom to choose either version 3.0 or any subsequent version at your discretion:

 *The program is distributed without warranty, as permitted by applicable law.
 Except as expressly provided otherwise in writing, the copyright holders and other parties offer the program "as is" without any warranties, whether expressed or implied, including but not limited to implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of the program rests with you.
 In the event the program proves to be defective, you are responsible for all necessary servicing, repair, or correction.*